dotdwebo/alternative-http-request/README.md

 ##Learning Some Alternatives Modules of HTTP Request

-Here you can try 4 modules for making HTTP Requests.
+Here you can try 4 libraries for making HTTP Requests.
 These modules include:
 ***
 ### HTTPS